 Finally, there is Hackney Wick Railway Station which is situated on the opposite side of the stadium to the two Stratford Stations.
 Hackney Wick is served by London Waterloo and Stratford.
 Stops at Highbury and Islington can connect fans to the Victoria Line on the Underground, for those travelling to London Euston.

-There are a number of pubs near the London Stadium, though it is still unsure which of them will declare themselves as ‘away friendly’.
+There are a number of pubs near the London Stadium.

 Over the coming months we will be building up fans reviews of the best places to drink on an away trip to West Ham, and you’ll be able to find them here.